 Best for understanding the distribution of pre- and post-calibrated rating questions

 The distribution graph is a histogram that shows how often a different value in your data set appears, allowing you to see a bell curve of your questions.
 This is a great way to check if the scoring is too lenient or harsh by determining if there are too many 1s or 5s in the distribution.
-Please note, if you did not input a post-calibrated rating for an employee, even if it is the same as the pre-calibrated rating, it will not appear in the post-calibrated rating section.
+Note, if you did not input a post-calibrated rating for an employee, even if it is the same as the pre-calibrated rating, it will not appear in the post-calibrated rating section.

 Use filters to cut the data even further.
 For example, below, we have filtered by the Customer Success department to view their bell curve before and after calibration.
 Notice that there is no bell curve pre-calibration, and we have been lenient on scoring.
 We can see that calibration has worked as we compare to the post scores for Behavior Rating.